rchampati/pcf-kbs/templates/break-fix.md

-*The text marked with bold are the instructions for each section of the article.*
+*The text in italics serves as the instructions for each section of the article.*

 *Purpose of template: Articles concerning any bugs and fixes, providing a solution for an error, falls under the Break-fix category.*

-#Break Fix Template (Add the Product name here)
+# Break Fix Template (Add the Product name here)

-##Environment
+## Environment

-**Populate the table with the environment specifications where the problem occurred as shown the example below.**
+*Populate the table with the environment specifications where the problem occurred as shown the example below.*

 Product | Version
 ------- | --------
 Pivotal Greenplum | (GPDB)	4.3.x
 OS | RHEL 6.x

-##Symptom
+## Symptom

-**Include a description of the symptoms or problem statement as shown in the example below:**
+*Include a description of the symptoms or problem statement as shown in the example below:*

 When attempting an upgrade from XYZ version 1.2.2 to version 1.2.3, the installation fails with error message “Upgrade failed”.

 Error Message:
-**If applicable, copy and paste the error message.**
+*If applicable, copy and paste the error message.*
 Note: These log entries use a volume named 12345678-abcdefg0 as an example:

 ```